b2network/docs/write_contract.md

 # Write a contract

-This document explains how to automatically write a smart contract using the OpenZeppelin Wizard.
+This section explains how to automatically write a smart contract using the OpenZeppelin Wizard.
 The resulting smart contract code can either be integrated with Remix by Clicking the **Open in Remix** button, or copied to a clipboard and pasted in the user’s intended IDE.

 ## Getting started